Sachin04t/Meat-the-Economy/README.md

      - make run

 3. **Important Warning**

-This project uses **SHAP** to generate model explainability plots.
+  - This project uses **SHAP** to generate model explainability plots.

-SHAP can be **resource-intensive** and may not work reliably on machines without a compatible GPU or proper `torch` installation.
+  - SHAP can be **resource-intensive** and may not work reliably on machines without a compatible GPU or proper `torch` installation.

-If you experience issues running SHAP (such as crashes or memory errors), you can safely ignore the SHAP explanation by skipping the last figure.
+  - If you experience issues running SHAP (e.g., the script hangs, your computer slows down, or a plot window won’t close), you can safely skip the SHAP explanation by:

+       1. **Force quitting the terminal or pressing `Ctrl + C`** to stop execution
+       2. **Commenting out the `import shap` line and the SHAP block** in `cs506_meattheeconomy.py`

-✅ The main analysis and all other plots will still work without SHAP.
+  - ✅ The main analysis and all other plots will still work without SHAP so you won’t lose any critical results by skipping the SHAP explanation.

-If you prefer a fully reproducible experience without SHAP, **comment out the `import shap` line and the SHAP block** in `cs506_meattheeconomy.py`.

 ---

 ## 📜 Table of Contents